-porate limits shown on this map are based on the best data available at the time publication.
-Because changes due to annexations or de-annexations may have urred after this map was published, map users should contact appropriate imunity officials to verify current corporate limit locations.
+Corporate limits shown on this map are based on the best data available at the tim of publication.
+Because changes due to annexations or de-annexations may hav occurred after this map was published, map users should contact appropriat community officials to verify current corporate limit locations.

-Please refer to the separately printed Map Index for an overview map of the county showing the layout of map panels; community map repository addresses; and a Listing of Communities table containing National Flood Insurance Program dates for each community as well as a listing of the panels on which each community
+Please refer to the separately printed Map Index for an overview map of the county showing the layout of map panels; community map repository addresses; and a Listing of Communities table containing National Flood Insurance Program dates for each community as well as a listing of the panels on which each community interesting the program of the panels on which each community interesting the program of the panels on which each community interesting the program of the panels on which each community interesting the program of the panels on which each community interesting the program of the panels of the panels

-For information on available products associated with this FIRM visit the Map Service Center (MSC) website at http://msc.fema.gov.
-Available products may include previously issued Letters of Map Change, a Flood Insurance Study Report, and/or digital versions of this map.
+For information on available products associated with this FIRM visit the Map Service Center (MSC) vebsite at http://msc.tema.gov.
+Available products may include previously issued Letters of Map Change, a Flood Invariance Study Report, and/or digital versions of this map.
 Many of these products can be ordered or obtained directly from the MSC website.